mcastellin/chaostoolkit-terraform/examples/README.md

 }
 ```

-Application container name and exposed port are exported as Terraform output parameters and can be accessed
-in the Chaos Toolkit experiment template using the `tf_out__` variable prefix.
+After the stack creation, container name and exposed port are exported as Terraform output parameters and can be accessed from the Chaos Toolkit experiment template as variables using the `tf_out__` variable prefix or mapped to custom variables using the `outputs` attribute for the control.

 ## The Chaos Toolkit experiment